Sanghyeon16/ReinforcementLearningProject/README.md

 # Learning to Throw with Reinforcement Learning
 In this project, we intended to train a humanoid robot to throw a ball using only reinforcement learning.
-The goal is to let the robot learn to throw a ball as fast or as far as possible.
+The goal is to let the robot learn to throw a ball as fast or far as possible.

 ## Requirements
 * [OpenAI gym](https://github.com/openai/gym)